Tony-Liou/C-Language-Introduction/README.txt

 This is the first release.

 v2
-Replace the cotrol panel in the bottom(from text to icon)
+Replace the control panel in the bottom(from text to icon)

 v3
-Use js to control the svg file(ex. change explanation, arrow)
+Use js to control the svg files(ex. change explanation, arrow)

 Configuration instructions (設置指南)
 Installation instructions (安裝指南)